 Advertiser Disclosure

 When a business has the expertise and resources to undertake a contract but lacks the funds to complete it, the lack of funding may cost it the contract.
-The term contract financing refers to how a business can receive advance funding on an awarded contract it is yet to complete.
+Contract financing refers to how a business can receive advance funding on an awarded contract it has yet to complete.

 Most commercial contracts in the construction industry are paid for in milestones throughout the process or fully at the end of contract completion.
 In either case, business owners will need to invest their own money to prepare and execute the specific project.